LBRYFoundation/lbry.org/docs/news/081-acryptypical/index.md

 ---
 author: jeremy-kauffman
-title: 'Acryptypical: The CEO of LBRY on the Price of LBC'
+title: "Acryptypical: The CEO of LBRY on the Price of LBC"
-date: '2016-11-15 11:40:00'
+date: "2016-11-15 11:40:00"
 ---

 ### Background

 I've never been a market hawk.

 I don't read or watch time-sensitive news.
 It's more likely to make me confident but wrong than informed.

-*(Unless there's a natural disaster.
-If it's going to flood, please text me.)*
+_(Unless there's a natural disaster.
+If it's going to flood, please text me.)_

 My savings are primarily in broad-index mutual funds.
 I'm a [Benjamin Graham](https://en.wikipedia.org/wiki/The_Intelligent_Investor) man, not a [Jim Cramer](https://www.youtube.com/watch?v=NkytKDzCEeU&t=52s) devotee.